-Dorset based inrekor Ltd was developing an innovative structural sandwich panel technology when they met with LG Motion to enhance the process, increase product range and improve throughput.
+Dorset based inrekor Ltd was developing an innovative structural sandwich panel technology when they met us, looking to enhance the process, increase product range and improve throughput.

 With far reaching potential for lightweight and low-cost structural frame applications across all industries, particularly in vehicle chassis development, the high strength to weight ratio inrekor® panel can be applied to small and large scale manufacture with minimal tooling investment.